The Nonlocal Stefan Problem via a Martingale Transport: Abstract

 \section{Abstract}

 We study the nonlocal Stefan problem, where the phase transition is described by a nonlocal diffusion as well as the change of enthalpy functions.
 By using a stochastic optimization approach introduced in \cite{kim2021stefan}, we construct global-time weak solutions and give a probabilistic interpretation for the solutions.
 An important ingredient in our analysis is a probabilistic interpretation of the enthalpy and temperature variables in terms of a particle system.
 Our approach in particular establishes the connection between the parabolic obstacle problem and the Stefan Problem for the nonlocal diffusions.
-For the melting problem, we show that our solution coincides with those studied in \cite{athana_caf2010, del2017uniqueness, del2017distributional,del2021one}.
+For the melting problem, we show that our temperature-based solution coincides with the enthalpy-based ones studied in \cite{athana_caf2010, del2017uniqueness, del2017distributional,del2021one}, and obtain a new exponential convergence result.